 - Details on how to find out more and purchase a sponsorship.

 2. Post the sales kit.

-Run a marketing campaign informing previous and potential new sponsors when your event is open for sponsorships.
+Run a marketing campaign informing previous and potential new sponsors when your events are open for sponsorships.
 Make sure you provide important event information and what packages you offer.

 Be sure to share your sponsorship opportunities in a variety of ways.
 For example:

-- Send a link to any companies that inquire about sponsorship opportunities, pointing them to the sponsorship opportunities page and sales kit on your website.
+- Send a link to any companies that inquire about event sponsorship packages, pointing them to the sponsorship opportunities page and sales kit on your website.